trpc-group/trpc-cpp/docs/en/architecture_design.md

 - client: provides a concurrent and safe general-purpose client implementation, which is mainly responsible for operations related to rpc calls, service discovery, load balancing, circuit breaker, encoding and decoding, and custom filter.
 All parts support plugin extensions;
 - codec: provides codec-related interfaces, allowing the framework to expand multi protocols, serialization methods, data compression methods, etc.;
 - transport: provides the ability of network transmission, supports transmission methods such as tcp/udp/ssl/unix-socket;
-- runtime: provides the implementation of the framework runtime environment, encapsulates the thread model and io model, supports m:n coroutine (fiber) model, io and handle separation, and model thread model;
+- runtime: provides the implementation of the framework runtime environment, encapsulates the thread model and io model, supports m:n coroutine (fiber) model, io and handle separated and merged thread model;
 - filter: provides the definition of a custom filter, implements the extension capability, such as tracing, metrics, logreplay, etc.;

 The service governance plugin implementation mainly includes the following modules: